maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Font Family
 -----------

 Since we have predefined fonts, let's experiment and pick one for View Thought.
-You do not have to use what is predefined.
+Obviously, you do not have to use what is predefined in [_define.sass][].
 To help you select an alternative I created a quick reference "[Font Stacks Roundup][Appendix 8]" located in the Appendices of this book.

 When deciding on a font family for a project try following these steps: